smikes/truenorthphp/2014/es6/text.md

 I'm here today to talk about a language that's almost as old as the web itself is.

+One problem with Javascript and web deployment is minification.
+You have this chunk of javascript and it's basically unreadable garbage.
+Then you minify it and it gets even worse.

 ## ECMAScript 4

 ### The "Harmony" Effort